Captricity/java-captools/README.md

 * show a list of Batches in the account
 * show a list of Documents (master templates) in the account

-I have also provided a TestCaptricityClient.java program that calls each method to demonstrate how the code works in a controlled environment.
+I have also provided a number of example programs that demonstrate how the API client library works in a controlled environment.
+You can find these programs in the examples folder.

 ### Instructions for use